tiagomelo/tiagomelo.github.io/docs/_posts/2021-07-08-golang-sorting-slice-given-struct-multiple-fields-tiago-melo.markdown

 ---
 ![Golang: sorting a slice of a given struct by multiple fields](/assets/images/2021-07-08-fdbf3afb-5612-43e6-a588-0b8d5aaf56da/2021-07-08-banner.jpeg)

-# Golang: sorting a slice of a given struct by multiple fields

 Sorting problems are often presented to candidates in code challenges.
 Usually the first attempt is to rollup your own sorting algorithm.
 But some companies want to evaluate your knowledge in a given programming language, encouraging you to use a built-in solution.

 In this article I'll present a sorting challenge and walk you through my proposed solution.